COVID-19 - Live updates

 Guide to the COVID-19 Payment Break

 Today the Banking & Payments Federation Ireland (BPFI) and their members have published their ‘Guide to the COVID-19 Payment Break’.
-Customers who have yet to consider the option of taking a payment break are urged to contact their lender as soon as possible to allow enough time to process applications before the deadline of 30 June.
+Customers who have yet to consider the option of taking a payment break are urged to contact their lender as soon as possible to allow enough time to have the payment break applied to their account before the deadline of 30 June.
 This deadline has been set by the European Banking Authority (EBA).

 The guide provides information on payment breaks, including how a payment break will affect your loan, and things to consider when deciding if you need a payment break or to extend your existing payment break.
 The guide also provides information on what to do if you find you are unable to return to full repayments after taking a payment break.